cap2002/bitcoinclassic/README.md

 bitcoind -daemon
 ```

-You should see "bitcoind starting"
+You should see "Bitcoin server starting"

 ### Test ###
 Type the following to run a small test